helseslo/Ski-rental-project/README.md

 # Ski-rental-project
-Our project for databases course
+Our ongoing project for databases course.

+We are creating a simple database in postgreSQL and a plain GUI in R Shiny.